Forsbergs-Skola/USS-Calliope/Data_Management_System_Documentation.md

 # Data Management

+## Overview
-*This guide explains how to use the shared data and data events in our project.
-It assumes the current architecture: runtime ScriptableObjects, a DataController & an EventRelay servicein the bootstrap scene.*
+This guide explains how to use the shared data and data events in our project.
+It assumes the current architecture: runtime ScriptableObjects, a DataController & an EventRelay service in the bootstrap scene.

 ## Core concepts

-* Runtime data classes (e.g., `PlayerData`, `InventoryData`, `ProgressionData`) are plain C# classes that hold save-worthy state and know whether they’re sandbox or not (`IsSandbox`).
+* Runtime data classes (e.g., `PlayerData`, `InventoryData`, `ProgressionData`) are plain C# classes that hold save-worthy state and know whether or not they’re in sandbox, i.e. unit testing, mode (`IsSandbox`).

 * Runtime data assets (`PlayerRuntimeData`, `InventoryRuntimeData`, `ProgressionRuntimeData`) are ScriptableObjects that hold a runtime instance of those classes in their Value field.

 * `DataController` exists in the bootstrap scene, owns the runtime assets, and sets them up for “real” games (non-sandbox).

-* `EventRelay` is the global event hub; when non-sandbox data changes, it fires `DataUpdatedEvent`.
+* `EventRelay` [Event_System_Documentation.md](link) is the global event hub; when non-sandbox data changes, it fires `DataUpdatedEvent`.

 ## Where to put gameplay logic